 Read more about the benefits of using penguin jumpers when rehabilitating oiled little penguins here.

-UPDATE: May 2014.
+NOTE: May 2014.
 Thank you to all the kind knitters who have contributed to the Knits for Nature program so far, your time and efforts are greatly appreciated.
 At this time we have enough jumpers and do not require any more.
 If you would still like to assist the penguins and the Penguin Foundation, you may like to Adopt a Penguin or Donate, further information can be found here.

-In addition, we are currently working through Knits for Nature donations and will be in touch via post or email (whichever contact details have been provided) with an acknowledgment as soon as possible.
+We are currently working through Knits for Nature donations and will be in touch via post or email (whichever contact details have been provided) with an acknowledgment as soon as possible.
 We thank you for your patience.